 A note published by the press office of the Holy See reported: “In the course of the cordial discussions issues concerning Africa, international politics, respect for human rights and the development of peoples were treated.
 Recalling the history of the Church in Belgium, they then reflected on the importance of the canonization of Blessed Damien Jozef De Veuster and his exemplarity for Belgium and the whole world”.

-Tagged Albert II of Belgium, Audience, Mass, Pope Benedict XVI, Queen Paola, Vatican City.
+Tagged Albert II of Belgium, Audience, Mass, Pope Benedict XVI, Queen Paola of Belgium, Vatican City.